 - Compare credit card statistics.
 On a card's review page, you can see overall information about Credit Karma members who have the card like average credit limit rewarded, average household income, average cardholder age and more.

 - Consider your spending personality.
 For instance, you might choose an airline credit card if you're a frequent traveler.

 - Read the fine print.
 Be sure to know what the terms and conditions are for the credit card you're interested in before you apply.

 - Close your other cards.
 Just because you qualified for a great cash back credit card, it's not necessarily best to close your other credit cards, particularly if you have a lengthy credit history.
-Consult this article with tips for closing old accounts.

 - Apply for multiple cards at once.
 Several hard inquiries over a short period of time can make you appear desperate for credit and lower your credit score.
-Instead, do the research beforehand and apply for just one card at a time.
+Instead, try to do the research beforehand and apply for just one card at a time.